imsks/teaching-ms-js/PSC-1/class/readme.md

 // 7.
 Add Coupon MASAI30 to get 30% discount on overall cart value
 // 8.
 Add Checkout page to add address and go to Payments page
 // 9.
 Add Payments page to add card details
 // 10.
-If Order is placed, show Success Confirmation
+If Order is placed, Take 3 sec, show Success Confirmation